26 February 2019

 Our QA engineers have already saved dozens of projects.
 You probably want to make sure that these aren’t just empty words.
 I’ll give you three different examples of how our brave engineers saved the day.

-Another time, our QA specialist caught a credit card problem in the food-ordering mobile app – when more than one card was linked to the account, only the first one was actually working.
-Moreover, they found a few “empty” buttons, and completely different restaurant lists on iOS and Android versions.
+Another time, our Quality Assurance engineer caught a credit card problem in the food-ordering mobile app – when more than one card was linked to the account, only the first one was actually working.
+Moreover, another QA engineer found a few “empty” buttons, and completely different restaurant lists on iOS and Android versions.
 Unacceptable.